 Your banker should also have industry specific items in their tool box that benefit your company.
 For example, value-added services include M&A expertise, ESOP structuring, Wealth Management services, fraud prevention, management succession planning and financial bench-marking that are unique to the banking industry and must also be clean, accurate, reliable and up to date.

-With the New Year upon us, I encourage you to look in your tool box to ensure the devices in it will contribute to the on-going success of your company.
-Similarly, your banker should be bringing their tool box to your upcoming year-end review meeting to gauge historical as well as future results.
+I encourage you to look in your tool box to ensure the devices in it will contribute to the on-going success of your company.
+Similarly, your banker should be bringing their tool box to your year-end review meeting to gauge historical as well as future results.
 All of the tools should be used in order to repair what is broken, improve existing services and build financial security for the future.

 William.
 J. Ruckert, III is Senior Vice President of Middle Market Lending at Provident Bank.
 Based in Provident’s Iselin office, Ruckert oversees commercial financing for companies with sales of $15 million or more.
 He holds a bachelor’s degree in business administration from Loyola College in Maryland.